pavankalyan13/Typeface-assignment/README.md

 ### 3. Verify
 - Ensure the backend is running at `http://localhost:5001`.
 - Open `http://localhost:3000` in your browser to access the frontend.
-- Test uploading files, viewing the file list, opening the modal, deleting, renaming, and downloading files.